vispacem/grammar-matters/README.md

 This will download a file called `content.zip` to your desktop.
 Drag the downloaded `content.zip` file onto your Github repo homepage to upload it.
 Wait for the file to upload (the blue background upload status bar turns white when the upload is complete) and then commit it by pressing the big green *Commit* button.
 Once it is committed, *__the contents of the original `content` directory will be deleted__* and the contents of the `content.zip` file unzipped into a newly created `content` directory.
 The Github pages site should rebuild to reflect the change.

-## Changing the content on your own computer
+## Editing the content on your own computer

 There are several ways you can work with the content locally.